 Structural family therapy works to understand how individuals within the group interact with spouses, parents, children, and other family members.
 It’s essentially an unpacking of the “matrix of identity.”
 Recognizing the structure of the unit—the hierarchies, sub-relationships, and boundaries—can help to strengthen the family.
-Once the structure is established, the counselors can begin to understand where changes and what types of family counseling services will help restructure the family in a positive way.
+Once the structure is established, the counselors can then understand what changes and types of family counseling services will help restructure the family in a positive way.

 Strategic Family Therapy

 Strategic family therapy is a type of family counseling that looks at patterns of interactions between family members.
-Strategic behavioral therapy is solution-based, and is about identifying solvable problems, setting goals and creating strategies to achieve them.
-When a therapist provides family counseling services, he or she is not particularly concerned with the history and evolution of a problem within the family unit, but is more concerned with helping individuals think strategically and execute solutions to deal with them.
+In fact, strategic behavioral therapy is solution-based, and is about identifying solvable problems, setting goals and creating strategies to achieve them.
+When a therapist provides family counseling services, they are not particularly concerned with the history and evolution of a problem within the family unit.
+Instead, they are more concerned with helping individuals think strategically and execute solutions to deal with them.